kwikteam/phy-doc/docs/cluster-manual.md

 * Keyboard shortcuts to go through your best clusters and a list of potential merge candidates (**wizard**).

 > Type `ctrl+h` to see the list of keyboard shortcuts.
 The list of shortcuts will appear in the command window.
+> With one of the view panels selected, type `h` to see keyboard shortcuts that apply to that view.

 The wizard is there to save you a lot of time clustering your data manually.
 It makes you propositions with 1 or 2 clusters, and you have to decide an outcome based on the views in the window.